mongodb/docs/source/includes/fact-instance-size-groupings.rst

-The :guilabel:`Cluster Tier` section of the :guilabel:`Create New Cluster` dialog displays the available
+The :guilabel:`Cluster Tier` section of the :guilabel:`Create New Cluster` dialog box displays the available
 |service| cluster tiers. |service| categorizes the cluster tiers
 into tiers as follows: